makalu/makalu.github.com/blog/_posts/2015-09-15-state-of-bitcoin-2015.markdown

 [14]: http://files.dafacto.com/uploads/Screen%20Shot%20on%202015-09-16%20at%2012_44_04.png
 [15]: http://www.irs.gov/pub/irs-drop/n-14-21.pdf

 In 2012, a visiting friend from Berlin got me excited about bitcoin.
 During the next several months, wild price fluctuations, the scent of speculation and spectacular collapses of exchanges like Mt.
-Gox, caused many to dismiss bitcoin as nothing more than a bubble that would eventually pop and disappear, like the Dutch Tulip mania of the 1600s.
+Gox, caused many to dismiss bitcoin as nothing more than craze that would eventually disappear like the Dutch Tulip mania of the 1600s.

-The effects of speculation unfortunately obscured the promise of bitcoin’s underlying technology.
+The focus on speculation at the time obscured the promise of bitcoin’s underlying technology.
 With bitcoin, the transfer of value—whether $1 or a million—is instantaneous, irreversable and nearly cost free.
 And its network-distributed “blockchain” provides a level of transparency and accountability that has never before existed in financial transations.

 In 2012, my hope was that bitcoin would survive.
-Today, in September 2015, I thought I’d reflect on some observations of how its doing.
+Today, in September 2015, I’d like to reflect on how it’s doing.

 ## Price stability & adoption